 Ours is a system that proclaims no man is above the law.
 Our Founding Fathers intended that power be divided among three branches of government, each with its own function, to ensure that no one branch could accumulate too much power.
 This system has kept us free and prosperous for nearly 250 years, the oldest constitutional government on earth.
 Whether we remain so will depend, at least in part, on the next few years.

 I pray for our nation and encourage readers to seek the facts, even when they don't like what they find.
 And I thank you for allowing me to share my opinions for so many years.
 If I haven't always changed your mind, I hope I've encouraged you to keep it open.

-Linda Chavez is the author of "An Unlikely Conservative: The Transformation of an Ex-Liberal."
-To find out more about Linda Chavez, visit the Creators Syndicate webpage at www.creators.com.
+Linda Chavez is chair of the Center for Equal Opportunity and a senior fellow at the Niskanen Center.
+To find out more about Linda Chavez, visit the Creators Syndicate website at www.creators.com.